LASIK

 Does LASIK hurt?

-Because the cornea is numbed with eye drop anesthesia, patients report little to no discomfort during the procedure.
-Some patients experience some scratchiness or grittiness for a few hours following while others did not experience any discomfort at all.
-We ask everyone to go home and take a nap immediately after his or her LASIK procedure.
-For any discomfort that remains after your nap, Advil or Tylenol is usually sufficient.
+No, topical anesesthic eye drops are used during the procedure.
+Patients report little to no discomfort during the procedure.
+Some patients experience some scratchiness or grittiness for a few hours while others do not experience any discomfort at all.
+Immediately following the LASIK procedure, patients are directed to go home and nap.
+For any discomfort that remains after the nap, advil or Tylenol is sufficient for discomfort relief.

 When will I be able to see?